kueihua100/Docs/README.md

 Note
 -------------------------------------
 1. SW docs will be added as issues.
-2. Some pictures/texts are just grabbed from others, so the right is belong to original creator.
+2. Some pictures/texts are just grabbed from others, so the copyright is belong to original creator.

 Content
 -------------------------------------